 So if you are like me, then it has been about a year since the One Punch Man anime has been on hiatus, and waiting for our favorite show when there is not much to do is hard.

-With no official announcement for the release date being made by the studio or crew, we have all been on edge about when we will see Saitama and our other favorite heroes again.
+With no official announcement for the One Punch Man Season 3 Release Date being made by the studio or crew, we have all been on edge about when we will see Saitama and our other favorite heroes again.

 Even though there is no definite answer on when One Punch Man is coming, you do not have to worry about a sudden cancellation.